 Another issue with placing too much emphasis on call velocity is that many salespeople prefer other methods of contact, aside from phone calls, to communicate.

-Many of even the best sales people suffer from call reluctance.
+Many of even the best salespeople suffer from call reluctance.

-You know those days when you rearrange your desk 10 times and straighten out all the photos hanging in your office?
+Do you know those days when you rearrange your desk 10 times and straighten out all the photos hanging in your office?

 It happens, not pushing the call number can help increase productivity.